Haivision/srt/docs/bonding-intro.md

 =========================

 Except for several details, most of the API used for sockets can be used for groups.
-The groups also have the numeric identifiers, just like sockets, which are in the same domain as sockets, except that there's reserved one bit to mark that the identifier is for a group, bound to a `SRTGROUP_MASK` symbol.
+Groups also have numeric identifiers, just like sockets, which are in the same domain as sockets, except that there is one bit reserved to indicate that the identifier is for a group, bound to a `SRTGROUP_MASK` symbol.

-IMPORTANT: Usually you'll be establishing multiple connections between two endpoints, just using a different network path - otherwise this simply doesn't make sense.
-The simplest method to achieve it is to have multiple network devices bound to different providers - but still, the listener must bind to one exactly port using 0.0.0.0 IP, that is, every device in the system.
-The goal is to reach this listening point through different target addresses.

-Things are different on listener side, however.
-For listening you are still using a listening socket:
+IMPORTANT: Socket groups are designed to utilize specific features.
+The broadcast or backup group are designed to provide link redundancy (to keep transmission running in case when one of the links gets broken).
+The balancing groups allow to share the bandwidth load between links.
+In order to be able to utilize any of these features, every member link in the group must be routed through a different network path.
+Some terminal parts of these links can be common for them all - but if so, for these parts these features will not be
+used: a broken network path in this part would break all links at once, and the "balanced" traffic will go through one route path as a whole anyway.
+SRT has no possibility to check if you configured your links right.
+This means that on the caller side you need to use different target address for every link, while on the listener side you should use a different network device for every link.

+For the listener side, note that groups only replace the communication socket.
+Listener sockets still have to be used:

 ```
 SRTSOCKET sock = srt_create_socket();